 As Mother’s Day approaches I have been reflecting on motherhood.
 As it tends to do, it has also shone a light on step-motherhood.
 I am a stepmom of 3 adult stepchildren and the biological mother of 2 girls.
-We have a clear idea about how stereotypical SHOULD be.
-The ideal?.
+We have a clear idea about how a mom (from a stereo typical stand point) SHOULD be.
+The ideal?
 All the flowery stuff we find on Hallmark cards.
 Above all that is unconditional love.
 But we are far less clear about what a stepmother should be- what her role is.
 There are popular opinions: love them like your own and treat them all the same.
 But, sometimes we can’t and most times we may not be allowed to.
 And unconditional love takes time, it’s a process without an end point

 For stepmoms, the family dynamics create a lot of anxiety around most holidays and Mother’s Day seems to shine a light on the anxiety.
 The biggest anxiety provoker- where do we fit in?
 And for some, deep pain can be experienced.
 Particularly for those stepmoms without their own bio kids.
 I have heard the heartbreaking question being posed time and again: Will I receive the recognition I deserve for Mother’s Day this year?
 Will all the sacrifices I’ve made be honoured?
 Why am I not validated as a real mom?
 As stepmoms, it often seems and feels (and is likely true) that we are compared to the bio mom.
 Even if not all bio moms are sunshine and roses the way we expect them to be, when a bio mom disappears or fails to meet that fantasy in any significant way, it leaves a mom sized hole of disappointment and rejection in the hearts of our stepkids.
 And even if we come well above in the devotion and commitment department, we still seem to come up short.
 It ‘s not for a lack of trying.
 It’s called loyalty binds.
 And that can mean it’s highly likely that we won’t mean all of the flowery things to our step kids, no matter how hard we try.
 We just aren’t allowed to.